Contact Regis Admissions

 Yes, but only if the recommendation substantially enhances our understanding of the applicant and covers an important aspect not addressed in the required recommendations. (e.g., a parish priest writing on behalf of a public school student).
 Bottom line: Don't go crazy.
 If a U-Haul pulls up in front of Regis with your recommendations, that would constitute overkill.

-Can an applicant exceed the space alloted for his application?
+Can an applicant exceed the space allotted for his application?

 While we encourage an applicant to be concise, even pithy, he is free to extend the answer boxes to complete his essays.
 To put it in poetic terms, we are looking for the modest midpoint between a haiku and an epic poem.